Condensate decay in a radiation dominated cosmology: Introduction

 The decay of the expectation value of a scalar (or pseudoscalar) field, namely a condensate, plays a fundamental role in inflationary and post-inflationary cosmology\cite{kolb}.
 Two important examples are the inflaton, a scalar field whose homogeneous condensate drives inflation, and axionic dark matter.
 Axions are pseudoscalar particles originally introduced as possible solutions to the strong CP problem in QCD\cite{PQ,weinaxion,wil}, may be produced non-thermally in the Early Universe, for example by a misalignment mechanism, and are very compelling cold dark matter candidates\cite{pres,abbott,dine}.
 Axion-like particles may also be accomodated in extensions beyond the standard model\cite{banks,ringwald,marsh,sikivie1,sikivie2}, in particular as candidates for ultra light dark matter\cite{fuzzy,uldm}.
 The relaxation of such a condensate as a consequence of its decay into other particles is typically described phenomenologically via a local friction term\cite{kolb,berera}.
 If these scalar (or pseudoscalar) condensates account for the dark matter component, understanding in depth their relaxation in an expanding cosmology is of fundamental importance in the determination of the dark matter abundance.

 The decay of a scalar condensate is also relevant within the context of reheating post-inflation\cite{rehe1}-\cite{rehe6}, where the decay of the inflaton condensate into other degrees of freedom results in a large population of the latter that eventually thermalizes via collisional (or other) processes giving rise to the post-inflationary radiation dominated era.
+Shortcomings in the description of the relaxation of the amplitude of the scalar condensate in terms of a local friction term, even in Minkowski space time, have been discussed in refs.\cite{fric1,fric2}.

 Cosmological expansion with the concomitant lack of a time-like Killing vector allows processes that are kinematically forbidden by energy-momentum conservation in Minkowski space-time.
 Previous study of inflaton decay in a de Sitter cosmology\cite{inflaton} revealed several important processes that are unavailable in Minkowski space-time.
 Single particle decay in a radiation dominated cosmology revealed\cite{herring} novel contributions as a consequence of the cosmological expansion, without counterparts in Minkowski space time.
 These lead to decay laws which are very different from simple exponentials in time as is the usual result in Minkowski space-time from S-matrix theory which implements strict energy-momentum conservation in the infinite time limit.
 Along with the lack of a time-like Killing vector in an expanding cosmology, the finite Hubble time scale leads to a time-energy uncertainty which relaxes the kinematic constraint of strict energy conservation, thereby allowing novel decay and scattering channels unavailable in Minkowski space time\cite{boyrai}.
 Some of these novel features were also recognized in refs.\cite{audi,vilja}.